 I went over to Shapeways and grabbed the material specification sheets for my intended print materials (WSF and FUD).
 Both materials have a different specification so it's important to go over these before making the model to ensure you're not going below any of the minimum specification for those materials you want to print in.
 Once I had that, my reference photos and my plan of attack, I proceeded and created the 3D model.

-I made sure to keep the parts that were printed in WSF and FUD separate from one another for upload and ordering in different materials.
+I made sure to keep the parts that were to be printed in WSF and FUD separate from one another in different files, so they can uploaded and printed in the two different materials.

 The next step was to then upload the model to Shapeways and place the order in my chosen material.
 Originally I had chosen WSF and FUD, but when I cam to place the order I found out Shapeways offered what the call PWSF also (Polished White Strong and Flxexible).
 This is basically where they print the model in WSF, but put it through a rock tumbler essentially to polish it slightly and try and remove the slightly grainy texture that you get on WSF.
 This isn't suitable for all objects as they can break in the process, but looking at my model I was confident it wouldn't break nor would it be an issue so, I decided to take the plunge and try it out as there wasn't a huge increase in price and I wanted to have a smooth finish.